snoozelag/GoneVisible/README.md

 **GoneVisible is a UIView extension that uses AutoLayout to add "gone" state like Android.**

 You can easily change the size constraint constant of UIView to 0 without adding IBOutlet property of size constraint.
 GoneVisible supports iOS and is written in Swift.

+Additional notes:
+This library will be useful for projects targeting iOS 8.
+If your project is targeting iOS 9 or higher, I recommend you consider implementing with UIStackView before using this library.

 ![](demo.gif)